 GDP Deflator MCQs

-Q.2 What was the estimated real GDP percentage change between 2000 and 2002?
+Q.2 What was the estimated real GDP growth rate of India in 2002?

 Q.3 What is the function of the GDP deflator?